openclimatefix/uk-pvnet-app/README.md

 ### Optional Environment Variables

-- `PVNET_V2_VERSION`: The version of the PVNet V2 model to use.
-Default is a version above.
+- `SENTRY_DSN`: Optional link to Sentry.
+- `ENVIRONMENT`: The environment this is running in.
+Defaults to local.
 - `USE_ADJUSTER`: Option to use adjuster.
 Defaults to true.
 - `SAVE_GSP_SUM`: Option to save GSP sum for PVNet V2.
 Defaults to false.
 - `RUN_EXTRA_MODELS`: Option to run extra models.
 Defaults to false.
 - `DAY_AHEAD_MODEL`: Option to use day ahead model.
 Defaults to false.
-- `SENTRY_DSN`: Optional link to Sentry.
-- `ENVIRONMENT`: The environment this is running in.
-Defaults to local.
 - `USE_ECMWF_ONLY`: Option to use ECMWF only model.
 Defaults to false.
 - `USE_OCF_DATA_SAMPLER`: Option to use OCF data sampler.
 Defaults to true.
 - `FORECAST_VALIDATE_ZIG_ZAG_WARNING`: Threshold for warning on forecast zig-zag, defaults to 250 MW.